dpavansekhar/Binary-Prediction-of-Poisonous-Mushroom/README.md

 3. Make predictions on the test dataset.
 4. Save and evaluate the results.

-For more details, please refer to the code files and documentation provided in this repository.
+For more details, please refer to the code files in this repository.

+For any queries contact me , mail id : [doggapavansekhar@gmail.com]